Skip to content

 ) -> Callable[[FloatArrayLike], FloatArray]

-Reconstruct a differential number distribution from its first k moments using a Laguerre-series approximation.
+Reconstruct a differential number distribution from a finite set of moments using a Laguerre-series approximation.

 \[ P(n) = \frac{e^{-\rho}}{(DP_n)^2} \sum_{m=0}^{\infty} \gamma_m L_m(\rho) \]